-You will lose your CDL for life if you use a CMV or non-CMV to commit a felony involving controlled substances.
+You will lose your CDL for life if you use a CMV to commit a felony involving controlled substances.

-You will be put out-of-service for 24 hours if you have any detectable amount of alcohol.
+You will be put out-of-service for 24 hours if you have any detectable amount of alcohol under .04%.

 1.2.3 - Serious Traffic Violations